+Course title: Corpus Linguistics

+Course year: 2022/2023

+Semester: 2

+Course code: 54126

+Course code: 54126

+Colombifio contour

+Scientific sector: L-LIN/12

+Lecturer: Dr. Cecilia Lazzeretti - Dr. Graham Francis Burton

+Cecilia.Lazzeretti@unibz.it GrahamFrancis.Burton@unibz.it

+Module:

+Lecturer other module: /

+Credits: 2

+Total lecturing hours: 30

+Total Hours of availability for students 6

+and tutoring:

+Office hours: to be announced during the course

+Attendance: optional

-Course title: Corpus Linguistics Course year: 2022/2023 Semester: 2 Course code: 54126 Scientific sector: L-LIN/12 Lecturer: Dr. Cecilia Lazzeretti - Dr. Graham Francis Burton Cecilia.Lazzeretti@unibz.it GrahamFrancis.Burton@unibz.it , Module: Lecturer other module: 1 Cuadita 2 Credits: 30 Total lecturing hours: 6 Total Hours of availability for students and tutoring: 0 Office hours: to be announced during the course Office flours: to be announced during the course Attendance: optional Teaching language: English Propaedeutic course: None Course description: Corpus linguistics (CL) is an empirical approach to language analysis based on representative samples of authentic, naturally occurring language stored in electronic format.
+Teaching language: English

+Propaedeutic course: None

+Course description: Specific educational objectives: Corpus linguistics (CL) is an empirical approach to language analysis based on representative samples of authentic, naturally occurring language stored in electronic format.
 It can be used for the study of grammar, discourse, different social actors and processes, as well as in language learning and teaching.
 Corpora can reveal, for instance, how frequently a specific word is used, or how patterns of meaning are developed through the use of sequences of words.
-Combining theoretical lectures and practical sessions, this course will offer a general introduction to CL, enabling students to familiarise with different aspects of Charific adventional abjectives: this methodology.
-Specific educational objectives: This course introduces students to language corpora as a resource for linguistic analysis.
+Combining theoretical lectures and practical sessions, this course will offer a general introduction to CL, enabling students to familiarise with different aspects of this methodology.
+This course introduces students to language corpora as a resource for linguistic analysis.
 Students will learn the basics of corpus building and corpus annotation, as well as key techniques, such as collocation and keywords.
 They will also learn how to apply these techniques in their own research, from the generation of a research hypothesis to the analysis and description of the results obtained.
-They will also explore some possible applications of corpora for language learning and teaching.
-List of topics covered: The core topics will include: Why use a corpus Introduction to collocation and keywords Corpus based discourse analysis How do you build a corpus Corpus linguistics and sociolinguistics Corpus linguistics and descriptions of language for language learning and teaching. language learning and teaching Corpus linguistics and syllabus design
+They will also explore some possible applications of corpora for

+List of topics covered: language learning and teaching.
+The core topics will include: Why use a corpus Introduction to collocation and keywords Corpus based discourse analysis How do you build a corpus Corpus linguistics and sociolinguistics Corpus linguistics and descriptions of language for language learning and teaching Corpus linguistics and syllabus design